-To find the masses of stars in double systems, you need to know only two things: the semi-major axis or mean distance between the two stars, often expressing the distance in astronomical units – the average distance between the Earth and sun.
-And they observe the time period for the two stars to revolve around one another, often expressed in Earth-years.
-With those two observations, they are able to calculate the stars’ masses, which they typically do in terms of solar masses (that is, a measure of how many of our suns the star “weighs”.
+To find the masses of stars in double systems, you need to know only two things: the semi-major axis or mean distance between the two stars (often expressed in astronomical units, which is the average distance between the Earth and sun), and the time it takes for the two stars to revolve around one another (aka the orbital period, often expressed in Earth-years).
+With those two observations alone, astronomers are able to calculate the stars’ masses, which they typically do in units of solar masses (that is, a measure of how many of our suns the star “weighs”.
 One solar mass is 1.989 x 1030 kilograms or about 333,000 times the mass of our planet Earth.).

-Perhaps half of the stars that we see at night are binaries.
-Take Sirius, for example, the brightest star of the nighttime sky.
-It looks like a single star to the unaided eye, but it’s actually a binary star (and you can see it yourself, if you have a small telescope).
-The two stars orbit each other in a period of 50.1 Earth-years at an average distance of 19.8 astronomical units.
+We will use Sirius, the brightest star of the nighttime sky, as an example.
+It looks like a single star to the unaided eye, but it, too, is a binary star (and you can see it yourself, if you have a small telescope).
+The two stars orbit each other with a period of about 50 Earth-years, at an average distance of about 20 astronomical units (AU).
 The brighter of the two is called Sirius A, while its fainter companion is known as Sirius B (The Pup).

 So how would astronomers find the masses of Sirius A and B?
-They would simply plug in the observed distance separating the two component stars – and the orbital period – into the easy-to-use formula below, first derived by Johannes Kepler in 1618, and known as Kepler’s Third law:
+They would simply plug in the mean distance between the two stars and their orbital period into the easy-to-use formula below, first derived by Johannes Kepler in 1618, and known as Kepler’s Third law:

-In this formula, a is the mean distance between the stars (or, more precisely, the semi-major axis) in astronomical units, and p is the orbital period in Earth-years.
-So consider Sirius A and B with a separation of 19.8 astronomical units, an orbital period of 50.1 years.
+Here, the distance is the mean distance between the stars (or, more precisely, the semi-major axis) in astronomical units, so 20, and the orbital period is 50 years.

-To find out the mass of each individual star, astronomers need to know the mean distance of each star from the barycenter – common center of mass.
+To find out the mass of each individual star, astronomers need to know the mean distance of each star from the barycenter: their common center of mass.
 To learn this, once again they rely on their observations.

-It turns out that Sirius B, the less massive star, is about twice as far from the barycenter (center of mass) than is Sirius A. That means Sirius B has about half the mass of Sirius A.
+It turns out that Sirius B, the less massive star, is about twice as far from the barycenter than is Sirius A. That means Sirius B has about half the mass of Sirius A.

 Thus, if you know the whole system is about three solar masses, you can deduce that the mass of Sirius A is about two solar masses, while Sirius B pretty much equals our sun in mass.